 String camp is designed for students aged 12-18 with at least one year of middle school and/or high school string instruction.
 For any exceptions, please contact the director of the camp.

-Honors String Group:
+Honors String Quartet:

 Scholarships are available to help defray the cost of the camp.
 The Dorothy M. Price Scholarship requires an application form.
 Please check the Scholarships page for complete information.

 Dr. Henrik Karapetyan has had an extensive career as a performer and teacher both in his native Armenia and US.
 Earning his degree from Yerevan Komitas State Conservatory in Armenia (Prof. Suren Hakhnazaryan’s class) he relocated to Detroit, USA, and in 2010 earned his Doctorate in violin Performance from University of Michigan, under the guidance of Prof. Aaron Berofsky.